Mentoring Programs

 Early-Career Fellowship Program

 The Open Notebook offers a paid, part-time fellowship program for early-career science journalists.
 During the course of this fellowship, fellows work with a mentor to plan, report, and write articles for publication at The Open Notebook and become part of the TON editorial team.
-This ten-month program offers fellows the opportunity to explore their career interests and passions and to sharpen their skills as part of a talented, supportive, diverse community of past and present fellows and mentors.
+This one-year program offers fellows the opportunity to explore their career interests and passions and to sharpen their skills as part of a talented, supportive, diverse community of past and present fellows and mentors.
 This fellowship is made possible through the generous support of the Burroughs Wellcome Fund.

 Learn more about the early-career fellowship program here.